pipelinelabo/datalaiq-wiki/quickstart/quickstart.md

 ### Crash Reporting and Metrics

-The Gravwell software has automated crash reporting & metrics reporting built in.
-For more information about what gets sent back to us at Gravwell, see the [crash reporting and metrics page](/metrics).
+The DatalaiQ software has automated crash reporting & metrics reporting built in.
+For more information about what gets sent back to us at DatalaiQ, see the [crash reporting and metrics page](/metrics).

 ### Clustered Configurations

 Users with multi-node licenses can deploy multiple indexer and webserver instances and coordinate them over the network.
-We highly recommend coordinating with Gravwell's support team before deploying such a setup, but will outline the basic steps in this document.
+We highly recommend coordinating with DatalaiQ's support team before deploying such a setup, but will outline the basic steps in this document.

 For most use cases, a single webserver and multiple indexer nodes will be desirable.
 For simplicity, we will describe an environment in which the webserver resides on the same node as one of the indexers.

-First, perform a single-node Gravwell installation as described above on the system which will be the head node.
+First, perform a single-node DatalaiQ installation as described above on the system which will be the head node.
 This will install the webserver and indexer and generate authentication secrets:

 ```console
 root@headnode# bash gravwell_installer.sh